 - The app sends an Accept-Encoding: gzip, deflate header that tells the server that it accepts compressed content.
 The Accept-encoding header is just a request, not a demand.
 If the server does support compressed content, the app will accept the uncompressed version of the text.

 - The server sends a Content-Encoding: gzip response if the content is actually compressed: If the server does not send the content-encoding response header, it means that the file will not be compressed when it is sent.
 This is the default on many servers.

 The most common compression schemas are 'gzip' and 'deflate'.
 Major mobile platforms provide support for gzip and deflate, but implementation will differ.

 Best Practice Recommendation

 Compressing large files will speed up download times, thus making the page render faster.
 The Best Practice Recommendation is to compress text files whenever possible.

-You can use AT&T ARO to make sure that your app compresses a significant number of text files.
-AT&T ARO runs automated tests for uncompressed text files.
+You can use AT&T Video Optimizer to make sure that your app compresses a significant number of text files.
+Video Optimizer runs automated tests for uncompressed text files.
 If over 5% of the text files that your app sends are not compressed, the app fails this test.